openvinotoolkit/training_extensions/tests/test_suite/ARCHITECTURE.md

 - The `stages_storage` here is an instance of a class that allows to get a stage by name, this will be a test case class that connects all the test stages between each other and keeps in its fields results of all test stages between tests
-  (all the test case classes are derived from OTXTestStagesStorageInterface)
+  (all the test case classes are derived from OpenVINO™ Training ExtensionsTestStagesStorageInterface)

 The `stages_storage` instance is also kept inside `OTXTestStage`, it will be used to get for each stage its dependencies.